Qumulo/docs/administrator-guide/snapshots/locking-unlocking-snapshots.md

      --id 1682119059
    ```

-   {% include important.html content="Any change to the snapshot after you receive the unlock challenge, but before you perform the unlock, causes the challenge to change." %}
+   {% include important.html content="If you change a snapshot's expiration time while the snapshot is locked, Qumulo Core changes the unlock challenge for the snapshot." %}

 1. To generate a verification signature, use the response from the challenge with your private key.